zerve-app/zerve/config/hades/Setup.md

 # in theory you can build a different thing from the default clone, which is the latest main branch

-git clone zerve.git z-build-02
+git clone zerve.git z-build-03

-cd z-build-02
+cd z-build-03

 yarn --offline

 rm -rf yarn-package-cache ./.git

+yarn workspace z-web build
-yarn workspace build
+yarn workspace z-server build

 cd ..

 # trailing slash is important here, I think:

-tar -zcvf z-build-0.tar.gz z-build-02/
+tar -zcvf z-build-03.tar.gz z-build-03/

 # now the build weighs about 1GB and is oversized because of the mobile stuff. but a mobile build can still run

-rm -rf z-build-02
+rm -rf z-build-03

 # now build is z-build-0.tar.gz at ~320MB